 That morning I walked out my front door to the prettiest blooming Lilies of the Valley, ironically, her favorite flower (the Finnish National flower) and astonishingly there were hundreds of them with their little bowed heads, in my front flower bed.
 We had just purchased the house in early spring, so I was not familiar with what would come up in the garden and in my sadness, I guess I just hadn’t noticed before that day.
 But there they were that morning, so lovely and fragrant in the sunlight, and I remembered her words, I am everywhere… and the scent became her essence.

-I can’t put into words the comfort this brought me.
+I can’t put into words the comfort this brought me at that moment.

 Now every-time I see falling snow I feel this beautiful connection with her and a gentle reminder to pay attention… beauty and magic surround us when we are present.

 Her birthday swings around again.
 I feel her again, yet somehow, I don’t feel sadness.
 Granted, time has passed.
 The ache is gone, and in its place, this happy bubbly love resides in my heart.
 Looking back, I feel AWE at how I was guided down this path towards healing, in such a loving, creative and magical way – in a way that would resonate with me personally.

 We will all experience loss in this life.
 Nothing is harder.
 At the same time, it can be one of most profoundly beautiful, life-changing experiences if we allow it.
 So often in our grief and sadness, we close ourselves up and miss the most interesting and beautiful things, by not being present.
 My mother’s parting gift to me, her words, I am everywhere, were so poignant and timely, because they made me want to open my eyes and pay attention!